 He made the decision that he couldn't risk the lives of his men.

-And as a result, well, now he's facing what, 30 years in jail.
+And as a result, well, now he's facing, what, 30 years in jail.

-And the sad part is since this trial and all this took place, new evidence was discovered in this particular case where they actually, the people that died on the motorcycles, yeah, their fingerprints.
+And the sad part is, is since this trial and all this took place, new evidence was discovered in this particular case where they actually, the people that died on the motorcycles, yeah, their fingerprints.

 In other words, DNA evidence is available on IEDs that were planted in and around the same area.